-Electronic bulletins are mini-briefings about project updates.
+Electronic bulletins are mini-briefings about project updates released on an as-needed basis.
 They:

 - Can be issued in between newsletter editions as an efficient way of providing timely information to stakeholders, community boards and other interested groups and organizations; and - Are generally printed as a one-sided single-page bulletin or as a PDF, and will be issued on an as needed basis.